About data provision

 • Name of the process file that downloaded the scanned object, message, or link.

-Information about errors in application operation:
+Information about errors of the application:

 • ID of the error type.